jfunky/ccny-programming-sp2020/README.md

     - Participate in class discussions
     - Help your fellow classmates and give feedback
     - Ask and answer questions
-    - **Attendance**: Please email me if you will be absent or late to class *before* the start of the class.
-Your progress in class depends on our ability to communicate when you must miss a class session.
-Zoom classes will be recorded so that students not present during class time can refer to the lesson later.
-Links will be posted to slack. (updated)
+    - **Attendance**: Zoom classes will be recorded so that students not present during class time can refer to the lesson later.
+Links will be posted to slack.
+No one will be penalized for missing or being late to the zoom discussions that replace our class meeting time (updated).
+Please review the material for the week at your own pace and let me know if you have questions.
 * Midterm Project (due April 1): 10% (updated)
     - The midterm project will be an opportunity to apply concepts from the first half of the course to create a self-defined project.
 It must be an interactive program that includes appropriate use of objects and functions.
 Projects will be presented virtually via Zoom, similar to how we have reviewed class homework all semester.
 If you cannot present, you can post the description of your project to slack and discussion will take place there.
     - Presentations will be a 10-minute long discussion of the work you made.
 There will be 5 minutes for you to describe your project followed by 5 minutes of feedback from the class.
 Please include: